telmoolarreaga/IOT-PROJECT/README.md

 ## System description
 The system monitors the occupancy of two study desks, each one equipped with three different sensors:
 - **Distance sensor (ultrasonic)**: detects the presence of a person in front of the desk.
-  * Light sensor: detects desk activity such as a laptop screen or desk lamp.
+- **Light sensor**: detects desk activity such as a laptop screen or desk lamp.
-  * Pressure sensor (button): placed on the chair and activated when someone sits down.
+- **Pressure sensor (button)**: placed on the chair and activated when someone sits down.

 Sensor data is processed locally on a Raspberry Pi using a simple sensor-fusion logic.
 If at least two out of three sensors indicate activity, the desk is considered occupied.